The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

 Let $c$ be a positive integer, and let $i_1,\dots, i_c$ be the inclusions of $A$ into $A^c$ that send $A$ to one of the $c$ coordinate axes.

-Then the Tannakian monodromy group of $\bigoplus_{j=1}^c i_{j*} K$ contains $(G^*)^c$, acting by the sum of $c$ copies of the standard representation of $G^* $, as a normal subgroup, and this normal subgroup acts trivially on any representation of the Tannakian monodromy group corresponding to a perverse sheaf that is pulled back from $A^c_{\mathbb C}$ to $A^c_{\overline{\eta}}$. \end{lemma}
+Then the convolution monodromy group of $\bigoplus_{j=1}^c i_{j*} K$ is $G^c$ and thus contains $(G^*)^c$ as a normal subgroup.
+The representation associated to $\bigoplus_{j=1}^c i_{j*} K$ is isomorphic to the sums of the distinguished representations of the $c$ factors of $G$.
+Finally, this normal subgroup acts trivially on any representation of the convolution monodromy group corresponding to a perverse sheaf that is pulled back from $A^c_{\mathbb C}$ to $A^c_{\overline{\eta}}$. \end{cor}